P. E. de Josselin de Jong: Career

+During the World War II, Patrick was a member of the Dutch resistance.
+From November 1943 till 1945 he was involved in the publication of The Home Service, a magazine based on the broadcasts by the BBC.
+During this time he was also involved in forging documents.

 Patrick began his first job in 1949 at the National Museum of Ethnology in Leiden as assistant-curator.
 He worked in the Islam Department in the section that studied Muslim peoples, especially those who lived in Indonesia.
 He left this position in 1953 to accept a post as lecturer in Singapore.

 From 1957, Patrick Edward de Josselin de Jong was involved with teaching two major subjects at Leiden University: cultural anthropology in general, and cultural anthropology of South-East Asia and the South Seas, in particular.
 Patrick differed from his mentor and uncle, J.P.B., in two main aspects namely: “firstly his view is much more cognitive (stressing the idea principles), and secondly, his view is transformational".

 In January 1957, Patrick was appointed to professor of cultural anthropology at the Leiden University, his uncle having retired in September 1956.
 He was chair of the department until 1987.
 After his appointment as professor, Patrick preferred to denote the Leiden school as “Leidse richting” (Dutch, meaning something like "the tenor [way] of Leiden") which he considered an appropriate usage to the comparative and structural study under the well-known Leiden Tradition approach to the field of anthropological study not exclusive to Indonesia.

 Patrick's work at the university covered the third phase of the study of cultural anthropology at Leiden University.
 The first phase involved P.J.
 Veth, G.A.
 Wilken, J.J.M. de Groot, and A.W.
 Nieuwenhuis; J.P.B Josselin de Jong and W.H.
 Rassers were in the second phase (from 1920 on); the third phase started with the appointment of P.E. de Josselin de Jong.
 In his inaugural lecture of 1957, Patrick termed his period as a turning point in the history of this study in the university.
 While the second phase was influenced by the work of Emile Durkheim and Marcel Mauss, as well as of Franz Boas and R.H.
 Lowie, the third phase was under the influence of Claude Lévi-Strauss (from 1949 on).

 His bibliography lists 208 titles (including reprints and translations), nine books, and edited works, seven in English, one in Dutch and one in Bahasa Indonesia.
 He published 55 reviews, 136 articles, 3 comments, and also wrote articles with others, including 111 less substantial articles, translations and reprints.
 He classified his diverse publications under regional and non-regional (South East Asia), popular scientific and pure scientific works.